-Dr. McWatters' research focuses on the embeddedness of accounting within a multi-faceted institutional and social context.
+Dr. McWatters’ research focuses on accounting and its implication in diverse social, cultural, and multi-faceted institutional contexts.
 In particular, her studies investigate seventeenth- and eighteenth-century global commerce and trading networks in which accounting acts as an integrative and facilitating mechanism across space and time.
-More generally, her research examines the response of organisations to environmental cues in historical and contemporary settings including the impact of economic, social and technological change from the 18th to the 21st century.
-These studies span (amongst others) the rise of mercantilism and the influence of milieu on commercial activity, the introduction of steam and telegraph, the impacts of wartime economies on business strategies; and in the present-day context, the implementation of Just-In-Time (JIT) and Total Quality Management (TQM).
-Her work is cross-disciplinary nature, especially in its linkages with broader historiographical debates and its use of innovative research methodologies.
-Her teaching includes undergraduate and graduate courses in the history of management, accounting thought and management accounting.
-Dr. McWatters conducts her research in French and English, has taught in universities in France and Japan, and in a number of executive programs.
+More generally, her research examines the response of organisations to environmental cues in historical and contemporary settings including the impact of economic, social and technological change from the eighteenth to twenty-first century.
+These studies span (amongst others) the rise of mercantilism and the influence of milieu on commercial activity, the introduction of steam and telegraph, the impacts of wartime economies on business strategies; in the present-day context, the implementation of advanced manufacturing technologies and the interface of accounting and psychiatry.
+Her edited volume, Mercantilism, Account Keeping and the Periphery-Core Relationship (2019) demonstrates the transdisciplinary nature of her research collaborations.
+Cheryl has received SSHRC funding to pursue such transdisciplinary work with very recent grants as principal investigator (‘The Stable Money Association: The Performativity of Economic Models’), and collaborator with Dr. Catherine Liston-Heyes, Faculty of Social Science (‘The Role of Internal Audit Reports in Public Sector Risk Management’).

 |2013-2014||Telfer School of Management Research Fund (SMRF)||Enemy mine: merchant networks, neutrality and wartime||R||I||PI||$ 6,000|